Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 They want performance golf apparel that stays comfortable through heat, humidity, wind shifts, travel days, and long rounds—without looking too technical or feeling overbuilt.
 That is why performance golf apparel technologies are no longer just a fabric topic.
 They are now a product-planning topic.

-For brands, that shift matters.
-It affects how you build performance golf polos, performance golf pants, and performance golf shorts.
+It affects how you build performance golf polos, performance golf pants, performance golf shorts, and outer layers.
 It also affects how clearly your line can be merchandised, explained, and sold.

 The Core Performance Trinity: Microclimate Management